CancerCompBioLab/BRAF_BSc_Thesis/README.md

 ## Results

 This folder contains the results of the multiple Differential Expression Analysis performed (TCGA, E-MTAB-12862, 1vsRest TCGA), as well as the VIPER analysis results (non-Shadowed results included).
+Regulons from E-MTAB-12862 and TCGA are not included due to its large size.